colinmcintosh/SLIDER-cli/README.md

 flexibility in configuration options.
 The goal of this utility is to resolve some common issues with the SLIDER web interface, specifically:

-- Incomplete frames being rendered on screen
+- Missing tiles / tiles not being rendered on screen
 - Slow to generate animations
 - Web browser may crash for complex animations
 - Limited options for features like time-step and speed

 This is not to downplay the awesomeness that is the SLIDER web UI.
-The folks who created it did amazing work and this CLI tool hopes to be complementary to that effort.
+The folks who created it ( specifically Kevin Micke) did amazing work and this CLI tool hopes to be complementary to that effort.
 For more details on their effort check out this 2018 [talk from AMS](https://ams.confex.com/ams/98Annual/webprogram/Paper336810.html) on SLIDER.

 This is not an official product of NWS, NOAA, RAMMB, or CIRA.
+This is not officially related to the SLIDER product.

 ## Download